My Name Is Bruce: Home media

 The film was released on DVD and Blu-ray Disc on February 10, 2009.

-Sequel
+Proposed sequel

 Richardson said that a sequel, titled My Name is Still Bruce, is in the works.
 Dark Horse Entertainment and Image Entertainment will distribute both films.
 The title for the second film has since been changed to Bruce vs. Frankenstein.

-In a message sent in January, 2010, to Ain't It Cool News, Campbell officially announced the sequel, stating that "principal photography begins this fall in Oregon."
+In a message sent in January 2010, to Ain't It Cool News, Campbell officially announced the sequel, stating that "principal photography begins this fall in Oregon."
 In April, Ted Raimi confirmed that he would be involved with the project.
 Campbell declared himself the director, saying, "no one will volunteer, so it's me."

 Adaptation

 In September 2008, Dark Horse Comics published a single-issue comic-book adaptation of the movie.
 The script was adapted by Milton Freewater, Jr., and the art was by Cliff Richards.